 Their shops categorizes media in detail, so it’s easier to find.
 For instance, there are 3 or 4 floors in the Shinjuku shop, and they separate them by genre such as, Alternative rock, Progressive rock, Latin, Jazz, Metal, Dance music, Classic and Japanese music etc. This shop is also famous for many overseas artists, who visit there to buy vinyl privately.
 Thurston Moore, member of Sonic Youth visited Disk Union Shinjuku this April.
 Jimmy Page, known as the guitarist of Led Zeppelin also visited that shop in 2014.
 So now you can believe how popular the shop has become!

-If you likes to buy minor indie rock band from western country, thereʼs a shop called Big Love record.
-It is in Aoyama.
-It is a independent record shop and they order a lot of good minor rock bands from all over the world.
-The bands they manage are mostly not well known in Japan but their sense to find music is significant.
-The xx which come to Fuji Rock Festival in Japan this year, they were introduced in Big Love record before they debut.
-Several year after Big Love pushed one Danish indie rock band Communions, they got popular and Communions were invited to Japanese small music festival this February.
-And one of the most famous rock band Radiohead choose Big photo-ac.com Love to sell their indie record shop exclusive single Burn the Witch, this record was sold only at 2 record shop in Japan one is Big Love in Tokyo the other is Flake Record in Osaka.
-And Ian Brown the front man of Stone Roses has visited that shop this April.
+If you like to buy indie rock bands from western countrys, you can try Big Love in Aoyama.
+Big Love is an independent record shop, and they order a lot of minor rock bands from all over the world.
+The bands they stock are generally not well known in Japan, but their taste is exceptional.
+The xx, who came to Fuji Rock Festival in Japan this year, were introduced to Big Love record before their debut.
+Several years after Big Love pushed one Danish indie rock band, Communions, they became famous and invited Communions to a small Japanese music festival this February.
+And one of the most famous rock bands, Radiohead, chose Big Love to sell their exclusive indie record, Burn the Witch.
+This record was sold only at two record shops in Japan; Big Love in Tokyo and Flake Record in Osaka.